How do I display customized vector data?

 It is possible to plot data from dfs1 files in the "Result Viewer".

 Due to the large flexibility of plotting options this functionality can also be used for e.g. plotting vectors representing measured ADCP data.

 Consider a dfs1 file with measurement data in items as follows:

-The figure below shows the current data derived from a measuring campaign, where the velocities were measured at two different depths (visualised by the black and red arrows, respectively).
+Fig. 3 shows the overall current data derived from a measuring campaign, where the velocities were measured at two different depths (visualized by the black and red arrows, respectively).
 The stippled line indicates the sailing path of the vessel performing the measurements.

 Fig. 3 - Measured current data in upper and lower layer, respectively, from a measuring campaign.

 It is also possible to illustrate the values from a time-varying file.
 E.g. a point with wave data can be illustrated by adding the values to a dfs1 file with only values in the first grid point - see example in video below.